jhalliday/csc8101/README.md

 Hints:

-- Test your code on a subset of the input first - processing all the data may take hours
 - URLs are encoded and thus don't contain spaces.
 Timestamps contain exactly one space.
 - [dd/MMM/yyyy:HH:mm:ss z]
 - The database server is capable of handling multiple requests concurrently.